hppr-dev/vuex-bind-plugin/README.md

 #### on_change

-Use when REST data only changes based on parameters.
+Use when API data only changes based on parameters.

-Much like watch bindings, the parameters to the endpoint are tracked, but the api is not polled.
+Much like watch bindings, the parameters to the endpoint are tracked, but the API is not polled.
 Instead, output data is only updated when input parameters are changed.

 ### Parameter Mapping

-The default parameter mapping is to use the same names as the REST endpoint.
+The default parameter mapping is to use the same names as the API endpoint.
 For example, if the endpoint has `params: {id: Number, text: String}` then the state should have `{ id: 0, text: "" }`.

 Sometimes it may be necessary to name your state variables differently than what is in the endpoint parameters.